 - b Where a resident candidate intends to be absent from the University in pursuit of their research for more than two months, supervisors are to submit for approval by the Board of Graduate Studies, through the Head of Department and before the candidate's departure, suitable plans for the supervision of the candidate during the period of absence. - c When necessary, the Head of Department will make a recommendation to the Board of Graduate Studies regarding changes to the supervision of the candidate.
-This will normally be required when a supervisor is granted leave, resigns or retires. - Whilst the Board of Graduate Studies will take into consideration the candidate's views on any recommended changes to supervision, it reserves the right to determine the appointment of supervisor/s according to the availability of suitably qualified staff. - d When the Board of Graduate Studies is satisfied that there is sufficient reason, it may extend a candidate's submission date.
+This will normally be required when a supervisor is granted leave, resigns or retires.

+Whilst the Board of Graduate Studies will take into consideration the candidate's views on any recommended changes to supervision, it reserves the right to determine the appointment of supervisor/s according to the availability of suitably qualified staff.

+- d When the Board of Graduate Studies is satisfied that there is sufficient reason, it may extend a candidate's submission date.
 Before approving an extension of submission time the Board of Graduate Studies will require the candidate, the supervisor(s) and Head of Department to agree on the programme of supervision and schedule of research considered necessary for submission by the new date proposed. - e Where a candidate is unable to continue with their research programme because of circumstances beyond their control, the Board of Graduate Studies may suspend their registration for a specified period of time.
-The conditions of Regulation 7g of the Statute for the Degree of Doctor of Philosophy 2016 will apply. - f Enrolment and Programme Regulations regarding discontinuation apply to candidates for named doctorates. - g The Board of Graduate Studies may terminate the registration of any candidate who: - fails to enrol for any academic year corresponding to a year of registration or - (ii) fails to make payment of any tuition fees related to the registration - applies to cease being registered (iii)

-- has not made satisfactory progress while under provisional registration (iv) - (v) has received an unsatisfactory annual report or or

-(vi) has not submitted a required provisional year or annual report has had the termination of their registration recommended by a decision of a Disputes Committee (x) constituted pursuant to Regulation 6 is prohibited under the Disciplinary Statute of the University from enrolling. (xi)
+The conditions of Regulation 7g of the Statute for the Degree of Doctor of Philosophy 2016 will apply. - f Enrolment and Programme Regulations regarding discontinuation apply to candidates for named doctorates. - g The Board of Graduate Studies may terminate the registration of any candidate who: - (i) fails to enrol for any academic year corresponding to a year of registration - or - (ii) fails to make payment of any tuition fees related to the registration - or - (iii) applies to cease being registered - or (iv) - (iv) has not made satisfactory progress while under provisional registration - (v) has received an unsatisfactory annual report - or - (vi) has not submitted a required provisional year or annual report - or - (vii) has not met any conditions specified under Regulation 3e - or - (viii) has not satisfied a requirement as stipulated in the structure and content regulation of the relevant named doctorate regulations - or - (ix) has not submitted or re-submitted the examinable work in time - or - (x) has had the termination of their registration recommended by a decision of a Disputes Committee constituted pursuant to Regulation 6 - or - (xi) is prohibited under the Disciplinary Statute of the University from enrolling.